pgrau/ddd/README.md

 ## Controller
     All controllers are in: src/Training/Infrastructure/UI/Controller

-## Unit testing
+## Unit Tests
+    Unit Tests are of course also available.
-    You can run the tests with the command: php bin/phpunit
+    You can run the tests with the follow command: php bin/phpunit